Preference-based Online Learning with Dueling Bandits: A Survey: Further Extensions

-To deal with the problem of the linear dependence on the policy space size, the authors furthermore propose a general approach for constructing an approximate von Neumann winner.
-This is done by reducing the problem to be solved to a more tractable form on the basis of a collection of empirical exploration data.
-More specifically, the authors assume the existence of a classification oracle on the space of policies, which can find the minimum cost policy when given the cost of each action on each of a sequence of contexts, and propose two algorithms: \Algo{SparringFPL}, which is based on the Follow-the-Perturbed-Leader algorithm \citep{KaVe05}, and \Algo{ProjectedGD}, which builds on the projected gradient ascent algorithm \citep{Zi03}.
-The two algorithms solve a compact game, or equivalently compute an approximate von Neumann winner.
-While their regret bound is weaker than the one for the first algorithm, they require time and space that depend only logarithmically on the size of the policy space.
+To deal with the latter issue, the authors furthermore propose a general approach for constructing an approximate von Neumann winner.
+To this end, the problem of finding a von Neumann winner is substituted by a more convenient empirical version of the latter problem.
+Assuming the existence of a classification oracle on $\Pi$, which can find the minimum cost MAB algorithm in $\Pi$ if it is provided with the cost of each action on each sequence of contexts, the authors propose two algorithms: \Algo{SparringFPL}, which is sparring two copies of the Follow-the-Perturbed-Leader algorithm \citep{KaVe05}, and \Algo{ProjectedGD}, which builds on the projected gradient descent algorithm \citep{Zi03}, but is sparring essentially against its worst-case opponent strategy.
+The two algorithms are primarily solving a compact game based on the more convenient empirical problem version, which, however, is equivalent to computing an approximate von Neumann winner.
+While their regret bound is weaker than for $\Algo{Sparring Exp4.P}$, namely $ \bigO((KT)^{2/3} \ln^{1/3}(|\Pi|/\delta)),$ they require time and space that depend only logarithmically on $|\Pi|$.
+Further, the running time as well as the number of oracle calls in order to return an approximate von Neumann winner is theoretically analyzed.

 Based on the Perceptron algorithm, \citet{CoCr14} develop the \Algo{SHAMPO} (SHared Annotator for Multiple PrOblems) algorithm for online multi-task learning with a shared annotator, in which learning is performed in rounds.
 In each round, each of $ K $ different learners receives an input and predicts its label.
 A shared stochastic mechanism then annotates one of the $ K $ inputs, and the learner receiving the feedback updates its prediction rule.
 The authors show that this algorithm can be used to solve the contextual dueling bandits problem when a decoupling of exploration and exploitation is allowed.